 The Purdue University College of Engineering is one of eight major academic divisions, or colleges, of Purdue University.
 Established in 1874 with programs in Civil and Mechanical Engineering, the college now offers B.S., M.S., and Ph.D. degrees in more than a dozen disciplines.
 Purdue's engineering program has also educated 22 of America's astronauts, including Neil Armstrong and Eugene Cernan who were the first and last astronauts to have walked on the moon, respectively.
-Many of Purdue's engineering disciplines are recognized as top-ten programs in the U.S. The college as a whole is currently ranked 6th in the U.S. of all doctorate-granting engineering schools by U.S. News & World Report.DepartmentsThe College of Engineering contains ten Schools, one Department, and three Divisions:Schools Aeronautics and Astronautics Biomedical Engineering Chemical Engineering Civil Engineering Electrical and Computer Engineering Engineering Education Industrial Engineering Materials Engineering Mechanical Engineering Nuclear EngineeringMake Purdue University part of your personalized West Lafayette itinerary using our West Lafayette holiday planner.
+Many of Purdue's engineering disciplines are recognized as top-ten programs in the U.S. The college as a whole is currently ranked 6th in the U.S. of all doctorate-granting engineering schools by U.S. News & World Report.DepartmentsThe College of Engineering contains ten Schools, one Department, and three Divisions:Schools Aeronautics and Astronautics Biomedical Engineering Chemical Engineering Civil Engineering Electrical and Computer Engineering Engineering Education Industrial Engineering Materials Engineering Mechanical Engineering Nuclear EngineeringChoose to start, finish, or center your holiday on a trip to Purdue University by using our West Lafayette trip itinerary website .

 Unable to display map at this time.
 Please try again later.

 DMJA21September 23, 2017

 My wife and I attended the dedication of the WALC today.
 It is located where the old power plant used to be directly across from the Bell Tower.
 It is the premier active learning center in the country... more »